 Chapter Logos

 The logo system for Keep’s Depths was designed as a stable, recognizable silhouette that could persist across chapters without fragmenting the game’s identity.Consistency in overall shape was intentional, providing a visual anchor for players and a reliable frame for internal decision-making.
-Within that constraint, elemental treatments and surface detail were allowed to change to reflect each chapter’s theme.In the final chapter, the silhouette is deliberately broken to signal narrative escalation and thematic rupture, reinforcing that the rules of the world have changed.
+Within that constraint, elemental treatments and surface detail were allowed to change to reflect each chapter’s theme.In the final chapter, the silhouette is deliberately broken to signal narrative escalation and thematic rupture, demonstrating how systems can define when it is safe to break their own rules.

 Splash Screens